PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Components assembled on PCBs are either **Thru-Hole** (leads pass through the board, ideal for durability) or **Surface Mount** (soldered directly on the surface, suited for compact designs).
 The choice depends on the device’s requirements.

 You will find in the following files the full documentation to start a quotation on your favorite electronic prototypist platefrom.
-We will also guide you through the assembly of side components (Dirvers & Fan) to complete the PlanktoScope HAT 1.3 fabrication.
+We will also guide you through the assembly of side components (Drivers & Fan) to complete the PlanktoScope HAT 1.3 fabrication.

 !!!note